survivejs/react-book/manuscript/01_webpack_compared.md

 [Browserify](http://browserify.org/) solves this problem.
 It provides a way to bundle CommonJS modules together.
 You can hook it up with Gulp.
 In addition there are tons of smaller transformation tools that allow you to move beyond the basic usage (ie. [watchify](https://www.npmjs.com/package/watchify) provides a file watcher that creates bundles for you during development automatically).
 This will save some effort and no doubt is a good solution up to a point.

-Browserify ecosystem is composed from a lot of small modules.
+The Browserify ecosystem is composed from a lot of small modules.
 This way they remind of the Unix philosophy.
 It is a little easier to adopt than Webpack and in fact it is a good alternative to it.

 ## Webpack

 ![Webpack](images/webpack.png)

-You could say Webpack takes more monolithic approach than Browserify.
+You could say Webpack takes a more monolithic approach than Browserify.
 You simply get more out of the box.
 It is extended using loaders and relies on configuration.
 As we saw in the previous chapter it took some effort to get a build done.
 But after the initial curve it eases out considerably.

 Webpack expands on the idea of hooking into CommonJS `require`.
 What if you could just `require` whatever you needed in your code, be it CoffeeScript, Sass, Markdown or something?
 Well, Webpack does just this.